PeteHemery/prelapse/README.md

 <details>
 <summary>What in a name?</summary>

-Since its goal is to create *lapse type videos, using the script usually falls into the loop of "Prepare, Run/Refine, Enjoy", the name `prelapse` seemed to scratch my itch for puns and describe the software's function to my satisfaction.
-The acronym above is just a bit of fun.
+Since its goal is to create *lapse type videos, using the script involves some preparation, usually falling into the loop of "Prepare, Run/Refine, Enjoy".
+The name `prelapse` seemed to scratch my itch for puns, describe the software's function to my satisfaction, and the acronym above is just a bit of fun.
 </details>

 ### Why did I make it?
 <details>
 <summary>Why did I make it?</summary>

+**_Think hard and build things_** over **_Move fast and break things_**

 This "non-linear text based video editor" was created because of the time consuming frustration experienced when manually stitching together image sequences ***and then*** trying to sync to audio, causing dropped or duplicated frames.